All EmergenciesPhone: Call 911

 Q: Can I burn my debris?

-To obtain a burn authorization or for questions regarding outdoor burning, contact the Florida Forest Service Chipola Forestry Center at 850-373-1801.
+For questions regarding outdoor burning, contact the Florida Forest Service Chipola Forestry Center at 850-373-1801.

 Q: Is FEMA assistance available?